-A popular street food in Bolivia, pasteles de queso are typically eaten for breakfast or as a snack.
+A popular street food in La Paz and other parts of Bolivia, pasteles de queso are typically eaten for breakfast or as a snack.
 In the summer, Bolivians enjoy them with fresh fruit juices but in winter, they’re often paired with hot beverages like coffee or api morado.

 RECIPE: Pastel de queso